club-40/odin-pantry/README.md

 ## Contributing

-The Club-40 Group Project Odin Project welcomes contributors of all experience levels and backgrounds.
+The Club-40 Group Project welcomes contributors of all experience levels and backgrounds.
 If you would like to contribute to our project, be sure to thoroughly read The Odin Project's [contributing guide](https://github.com/TheOdinProject/theodinproject/blob/main/CONTRIBUTING.md).